Softbank Telecom and the Virtual Computing Environment Company (VCE) have formed a strategic alliance to boost the use of cloud

 , offers converged infrastructure

-and cloud-based computing solutions to reduce IT
+and cloud-based computing solutions to reduce IT costs.

 Softbank will act as a service provider and reseller of VCE Vblock Systems.
 And, VCE will be available as a systems consultant for installations for Japanese customers, whether in that country or abroad.